By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Alternative 1 (current choice): Use of

-to store the updatedassignment
+UpdateAssignmentDescriptorinUpdateAssignmentCommandto store the updatedassignmentdetails.-

 Pros: Strengthen Single Responsibility Principle (SRP), as the